$15.00 – $75.00

 *Join Program for Living Healthy by combating Thyroid Disorder … Now! *

 Understanding the Problem

-Thyroid is a tiny butterfly shaped gland located in the neck which controls the working of nearly every organ of the body.
-It has a profound effect on the metabolism, respiration, cholesterol, level of calcium, brain development, cardiovascular system as well as the menstrual cycle.
-The gland releases T3 (triiodothyronine) and T4 (thyroxine)hormones which are extremely essential for the proper functioning of the body.
-However, an imbalance in the production of the T3 and T4 hormones can lead to two common types of thyroid disorders; Hypothyroidism (underactive thyroid gland causing low levels of hormones T3 and T4) and Hyperthyroidism (over active functioning of thyroid releasing excess hormones).
-These are together referred to as Autoimmune Thyroid Disease (ATD)
+Before getting the thyroid diet plan, let’s see what is thyroid.
+The thyroid is a tiny butterfly-shaped gland located in the neck which controls the working of nearly every organ of the body.
+It has a profound effect on the metabolism, respiration, cholesterol, level of calcium, brain development, the cardiovascular system as well as the menstrual cycle.
+The gland releases T3 (triiodothyronine) and T4 (thyroxine)hormones which are essential for the proper functioning of the body.
+However, an imbalance in the production of the T3 and T4 hormones can lead to two common types of thyroid disorders; Hypothyroidism (underactive thyroid gland causing low levels of hormones T3 and T4) and Hyperthyroidism (overactive functioning of thyroid releasing excess hormones).
+These are together referred to as Autoimmune Thyroid Disease (ATD).